IrisBroadcast/irisbroadcast.github.io/README.md

 - Integration with IRIS CCM and discovery using HTTP
 - Support for SIP using UDP, TCP and TLS
 - Support for IPv6 and IPv4

-## Benefits

-- Standardised SIP server platform supporting all standard SIP user agents.
-- Ready-to-run configuration
-- Scalable to thousands of devices and calls

 ## Availability